 - Two (2) additional letters from faculty members who are familiar with the student’s academic work.

-For more information please contact Elis Artz, Program Coordinator for the Lemann Institute for Brazilian Studies at
+For more information please contact Elis Artz, Program Coordinator for the Lemann Center for Brazilian Studies at

 - 910 S. Fifth St., Champaign, IL 61820